Art Gallery of New South Wales: Collections

 In 1871 the collection started with the acquisition by The Art Society of some large works from Europe such as Ford Madox Brown's Chaucer at the Court of Edward III.
 Later they bought work from Australian artists such as Streeton's 1891 Fire's On, Roberts' 1894 The Golden Fleece and McCubbin's 1896 On the Wallaby Track.

 In 2014 the collection is categorised into:

 Aboriginal and Torres Strait Islander art

+AGNSW did not have any Indigenous Australian art until the middle of the twentieth century.
+In 1948, it acquired a donation of bark and paper paintings from the 1948 American-Australian Scientific Expedition to Arnhem Land.
+Deputy director Tony Tuckson then started expanding the collection.
+In 1959 a series of 17 Pukamani grave posts from the Tiwi Islands were installed in the forecourt, which started to change public perception of Aboriginal art, as contemporary art.
+In October 1973 the Primitive Art Gallery opened, with Tuckson as curator.
+The first Indigenous curators were appointed in 1984.

+Hetti Perkins worked at AGNSW from 1989, as the senior curator of Aboriginal and Torres Strait Islander art at the gallery from around 1998 until 2011, when she resigned.
+She was responsible for some major exhibitions and initiatives during her time there.

+Perkins worked on the establishment of the Yiribana Gallery, dedicated to Aboriginal and Torres Strait Islander art, which opened in 1994.

-The collection represents Indigenous artists from communities across Australia.
+The AGNSW collection represents Indigenous artists from communities across Australia.
 The earliest work in the collection, by Tommy McRae, dates from the late 19th century.
-Included in the collection are desert paintings created by small family groups living on remote Western Desert outstation, bark paintings of the saltwater people of coastal communities and the new media expressions of "blak city culture" by contemporary artists.
+Included in the collection are desert paintings created by small family groups living on remote Western Desert outstation, bark paintings of the saltwater people of coastal communities, and the new media expressions of "blak city culture" by contemporary artists.

 Asian art

 The first works to enter the collection in 1879 were a large group of ceramics and bronzes – a gift from the Government of Japan following the Sydney International Exhibition that year.
 The Asian collections after grown from that beginning to be wide-ranging, embracing the countries and cultures of South, Southeast and East Asia.